Pusat Bandar, Brunei

-Pusat Bandar (Malay for 'City Centre') is the city centre of Bandar Seri Begawan, the capital of Brunei.
+Pusat Bandar (English: City Centre) is the city centre of Bandar Seri Begawan, the capital of Brunei.
 It is home to a number of national landmarks, important government offices, and commercial and financial establishments.

 Administration

 The city centre is part of the municipal area of the capital.
 It is also one of the administrative villages within Mukim Kianggeh, a mukim of Brunei-Muara District, with a population of 204 in 2016.
 It has the postcode BA8611.